3D Bio Printing | How does 3D Bioprinting Work | New 3D Bioprinting Organs

 The structure can be translated into STL file formats by x-ray, MRI, and CT pictures.
 The STL file can be machine interpreted and a specification focused on the individual needs of the patient can be created.
 Metals are widely used for bone repair prosthetics.
 The ABS and PLA polymers used in the production of scaffolds are more appropriate.
 Interestingly, medical materials should allow cell adhesion, growth and differentiation.

-Present feedstocks for biomaterials are limited to human tissue, which has strong resistance to and heavily hydrogenated collagen , gelatin, fibrin and chitosan.
+Present feedstocks for biomaterials are limited to human tissue, which has strong resistance to and heavily hydrogenated collagen, gelatin, fibrin and chitosan.
 Such soft natural polymers face the biggest obstacle of their poor mechanical ability.
-In the field of biomedical engineering, the main focus has been on developing biopolymer materials to avoid implant rejection and health effects for tissue and scaffold generations with increased flexibility , strength and patient functionality.
-Many polymer – based mixtures contain patient-isolated living cells which are developed in the laboratory.
+In the field of biomedical engineering, the main focus has been on developing biopolymer materials to avoid implant rejection and health effects for tissue and scaffold generations with increased flexibility, strength and patient functionality.
+Many polymers – based mixtures contain patient-isolated living cells, which are developed in the laboratory.
 Such polymers are also called as hydrogels suitable for 3D inkjet printing technology.

-1. 3D Printing Techniques: Fused Deposition Modelling (FDM)
+1. 3D Bio Printing Techniques: Fused Deposition Modelling (FDM)